Transformer-Guided Deep Reinforcement Learning for Optimal Takeoff Trajectory Design of an eVTOL Drone: Introduction

 \section{Introduction}

-\lettrine{E}{lectric} vertical take-off and landing (eVTOL) aircraft have emerged as an enabling technology for urban air mobility (UAM)~\cite{tripaldi2025emerging, UberElevate, WiskCONOPS, FAACONOPS, Wild2024, Zhou2024}.
-UAM systems seek to alleviate urban congestion and improve transportation efficiency around and between metropolitan areas.
-The eVTOL aircraft are particularly well-suited for densely populated regions due to their precise control, low acoustic footprint, and environmental friendliness~\cite{Andre2019}.
-In response to fast-paced advancements in UAM and eVTOL technologies, the Federal Aviation Administration has been working to develop regulations and certifications for the use of drones and small aircraft—including eVTOL vehicles—in cities~\cite{FAA_AC, FAADrone}, as recognition of and support for this new transportation concept.
+\lettrine{E}{lectric} vertical takeoff and landing (eVTOL) aircraft have emerged as an enabling technology for urban air mobility (UAM)~\cite{tripaldi2025emerging, UberElevate, WiskCONOPS, FAACONOPS, Wild2024, Zhou2024}.
+UAM systems seek to alleviate urban congestion and improve transportation efficiency around and between metropolitan areas. eVTOL aircraft are particularly well-suited for densely populated regions due to their precise control, low acoustic footprint, and environmental friendliness~\cite{Andre2019}.
+In response to fast-paced advancements in UAM and eVTOL technologies, the Federal Aviation Administration has been working to develop regulations and certification frameworks for drones and small aircraft—including eVTOL vehicles—operating in urban environments~\cite{FAA_AC, FAADrone}, as recognition of and support for this new transportation concept.

-Despite promising advancements, eVTOL technology also presents new challenges, among which the energy consumption (especially during the takeoff phase) becomes a key bottleneck.
-Optimal takeoff trajectory designs for eVTOL aircraft have been investigated to address the energy concerns~\cite{Wang2023, Wei2024, Yeh2024, Sisk2024}. \citet{Chauhan2020} performed multidisciplinary design optimization on the takeoff trajectory of an eVTOL aircraft to minimize energy use while maintaining passengers' comfort with a maximum acceleration constraint.
+Despite the focus and promising advancements, eVTOL technology also presents new challenges, among which energy consumption, especially during the takeoff phase, has become a key bottleneck.
+Optimal takeoff trajectory designs for eVTOL aircraft have been investigated to address the energy concerns~\cite{Wang2023, Wei2024, Yeh2024, Sisk2024}. \citet{Chauhan2020} performed multidisciplinary design optimization on the takeoff trajectory of an eVTOL aircraft to minimize energy use while maintaining passenger comfort with a maximum acceleration constraint.
 They also investigated the effects of constraints (\emph{e.g.}, maximum angle of attack) on the optimal takeoff trajectories.
-NASA developed the Dymos~\cite{Falck2021} framework for the control of dynamic, multidisciplinary systems and included the reference~\cite{Chauhan2020} as a verification case.
+NASA developed the \texttt{Dymos}~\cite{Falck2021} framework for the control of dynamic, multidisciplinary systems and included the reference~\cite{Chauhan2020} as a verification case.